 Many lenders offer conventional loans with as little as 3 percent down, and some government-insured loans require no down payment while others require just 3.5 percent down.
 Consider FHA loans and USDA loans, and if you’re a veteran, look into VA loans.

-Keep in mind that if you put down less than 20 percent, many lenders charge higher interest rates and require mortgage insurance.
+Keep in mind that if you put down less than 20 percent, many lenders will charge higher interest rates and may require mortgage insurance.

 Settling on the first lender you talk to isn’t the best idea.
 In fact, you want to rate-shop with lenders of different kinds – banks, credit unions, online lenders and local independents – to ensure you’re getting the best deal on rates, fees and terms.
-You’re also more likely to find a lender that communicates the way you prefer, whether it’s online, via text or in person.
+You should also try to find a lender that communicates the way you prefer, whether it’s online, via text or in person.

-Why should you shop around?
-Simply put: If you don’t, you’ll leave money on the table, according to research from Freddie Mac.
+If you don’t shop around, you could leave money on the table, according to research from Freddie Mac published in 2018.
 In fact, borrowers could save an average of $1,500 over the life of their loan by getting at least one additional rate quote, and an average of $3,000 by getting five quotes, Freddie Mac found.
 However, nearly half of all homebuyers do not rate-shop during their mortgage search.

 You can compare mortgage rates and lenders on Bankrate.com.

-Another option to consider: working with a mortgage broker.
+Another option to consider: finding a mortgage broker and working with them.
 A mortgage broker can do the legwork for you by evaluating your application and gathering quotes from multiple lenders who closely match your needs.
 See how the loan offers from a broker compare against those you find on your own.
 Look at differences in rates, fees, points, mortgage insurance and down payments to compare what your bottom-line costs will be.